Gruber

 A route is a definition of how to handle a certain HTTP requests by serving them with a response.
 It defines which HTTP method and path to respond to and an asynchronous function to generate a response.

 This is uses nice standards like Request, Response and URLPattern.
 Those params are strongly-typed based on the pathname you passed too!
-So you'd get a warning if you used a param other than name, even if you are only writing JavaScript.
+You can also easily throw a HTTPError and Gruber knows what to do with them.

 With that route, let's use it to create a server with server.js: